Estate houses in Scotland: Gardens

-Gardens, or yards, around medieval castles, abbeys and houses were formal and in the European tradition of herb garden, kitchen garden and orchard.
+Gardens, or yards, around medieval castles, abbeys and houses were formal and in the European tradition of the herb garden, kitchen garden, and orchard.
 They were often surrounded by defensive walls and they sometimes adjoined a hunting park.
 The first Renaissance style gardens in Scotland were built for the Stewart dynasty at their royal palaces.
 French gardeners were hired by James IV at Stirling in 1501 and James V at Holyrood in 1536, where archaeological remains indicate there were sophisticated formal gardens.
 Similar landscaping is also found at Falkland and Linlithgow, including the king's knot garden at Stirling.
 From the late sixteenth century, the landscaping of many estate houses was influenced by Italian Renaissance gardens.
 These were seen as retreats from the troubles of the world and were eulogised in country house poetry like that of William Drummond of Hawthornden (1585–1649).
 Extensive gardens were developed at Pinkie House by Alexander Seton, 1st Earl of Dunfermline (1555–1622), with lawns, fountains, ponds and aviaries for the entertainment of guests.
 Dunfermline's nephew, George Seton, 3rd Earl of Winton (1584–1650), planted a herb garden at Seaton House in 1620.
 The Earl of Sutherland's castle at Dunrobin was surrounded by orchards, herbs and flowers.
 The best surviving garden from the early seventeenth century is that at Edzell Castle, where, between 1604 and 1610, David Lindsay (1551?–1610) created an enclosure adorned with sculptures of the seven Cardinal Virtues, the seven Liberal Arts and the seven Planetary Deities, the expense of which eventually bankrupted him.